Home Stagers Should Not Fear Luxury Homes

 Home stagers, especially those who haven’t been in the home staging business for long, often write me about their fears of being asked to stage a luxury home.
-If they don’t live in one themselves and they didn’t grow up in a wealthy family, it’s natural to worry that you won’t know the right things to do.
+If you don’t live in a luxury home and you didn’t grow up in a wealthy family, it’s natural to worry that you won’t know the right things to do.

 My very first home staging project was in one of the most expensive areas of the city.
-When I heard the neighborhood it was in and the fact that they would also need furniture to supplement what they had, I was instantly terrified.
+When I heard the neighborhood and the fact that they would also need rental furniture for home staging, I was instantly terrified.

-I have only ever lived in modest homes, didn’t grow up with wealth, and wouldn’t know a Louise XVI from a Queen Anne desk, chair etc.
+I have only ever lived in modest homes.
+I grew up with a single mom and very little money.
+Plus, I wouldn’t know a Louise XVI from a Queen Anne desk, which is what I imagined I’d find in this luxury home.

 So I walked into my first staging appointment thinking “they’ll spot me for an impostor any minute and throw me out.”

-With the experience that comes with visiting thousands of homes in many different cities and having personally staged hundreds of them in the last 7 years as a home stager, I’ve come to realize:
+With the experience that comes with visiting thousands of homes across North America, and having personally staged hundreds of them as a professional home stager, I’ve come to realize:

-• your biggest market as a home stager won’t be the very rich anyways, it will mostly be middle and upper middle class families
+- Your biggest target market as a home stager won’t be the very rich.
+It will be mostly middle- and upper-middle class families.

 So don’t let the address, or what a home looks like from the outside, intimidate you and scare you into thinking you won’t know how to handle the staging project!

 Have you had a similar experience you can share?
 I know your comments will help inspire and educate others.
-Please share your thoughts by hitting the ‘comments’ link at the top of this story, just below the title.
+Please share your thoughts by hitting the “Post a Comment” link at the very bottom of this story.

 Debra Gould, The Staging Diva®